hetznercloud/terraform-provider-hcloud/docs/data-sources/storage_box.md

 - `labels` (Map of String) User-defined [labels](https://docs.hetzner.cloud/reference/cloud#labels) (key-value pairs) for the resource.
 - `location` (String) Name of the Location.
 - `server` (String) FQDN of the Storage Box.
-- `ssh_keys` (List of String) SSH public keys in OpenSSH format to inject into the Storage Box.
-It is not possible to update the SSH Keys through the API after creating the Storage Box, so changing this attribute will delete and re-create the Storage Box, you can also add the SSH Keys to the Storage Box manually.
-- `status` (String) Status of the Storage Box.
 - `storage_box_type` (String) Name of the Storage Box Type.
 - `system` (String) Host system of the Storage Box.
 - `username` (String) Primary username of the Storage Box.